 In 2009, Tom recorded his first studio CD in 35 years.
 Recorded in Nashville, "What I Know" was produced by Tom's long-time friend Jim Rooney and includes original Tom Rush material, as well as harmonies by Emmylou Harris, Bonnie Bramlett and Nanci Griffith.

 In 2012, he returned to Symphony Hall, Boston, for Tom Rush: 50 Years of Music, for a Club 47® show with old friends David Bromberg, Jonathan Edwards and Buskin & Batteau, and new friends like Dom Flemons of the Carolina Chocolate Drops.
 Those performances were streamed live, and have been released as a DVD+CD 2-disc set, with performance video!

 December 28, 2013 brings a Club 47® Concerts return to Boston Symphony Hall with the Kweskin Jug Band, Maria Muldaur, Geoff Muldaur and Bill Keith, Patty Larkin, Sarah Lee Guthrie and Johnny Irion.
 A house band and some special guests will make it an evening to remember.

 Today, Tom Rush lives in Vermont when he's not touring.
 His

-voice has grown even richer and more melodic with training, and his
+voice has grown even richer and more melodic with training and time, and his

 music, like a fine wine, has matured and ripened in the blending of